mendrik/feather/feather-docs/content/decorators/index.md

 weight: 30
 ---

 Feather provides a bunch of decorators to add functionality to your components.
-However most of them decorate instances instead the classes.
-This is done internally with a few tricks, but you should remember this difference when writing components.
+However, most of them decorate the class instances and not the classes, which is typescript's default behaviour.
+This is achieved internally with a few tricks, but you should remember this difference when writing components.
+For exmaple you cannot use decorators arguments with reference to *this*.
+Most of the decorators that need access to instance variables provide a similar pattern that is used in template methods.

 ## @Construct